Australia is a country of immigrants.

 Australia is a multicultural society today with migrants from almost every country in the world.
 Even with all these people, with different cultures and customs arriving each year, Australia maintains a welcoming and harmonious society.

-Of the 250,000 people who arrived in 2014 nearly 52,000 were from New Zealand but they are not included in the statistics because they come under a special arrangement with the New Zealand government.
+Of the 250,000 people who arrived in 2014 nearly 52,000 were from New Zealand but they are not included in these statistics because they come under a special agreement between the Australian and New Zealand governments.

 Australia accepts about a quarter of a million new immigrants each year under a quota system set by the Australian government.
 There are two immigration programs.